 - Automatic reminders for critical deadlines

-- Calendar sync to align working hours
+- Calendar sync to align working hours across time zones

-- Shared workspace with live status updates
+- Shared workspace with live status updates for team visibility

-- Easy access from any device, even mid‑journey
+- Device-agnostic access from any location

 Interesting fact